neerazz/TriArchitect-Agent/resources/paper/main.md

 ---

----

 ## 7. Discussion

 ### 7.1 Robustness in the GPT-5 Era
 A common critique of architectural approaches to AI coding is that "better models will fix this."
-Our results with GPT-5 (Section 6.2) show this is only partially true.
+My results with GPT-5 (Section 6.2) show this is only partially true.
 Better models fix *syntax* and *standard library* errors—GPT-5 rarely invents a Java stream method that doesn't exist.
 However, they do not solve **project-specific state**.
 Managing the state of 1,000 evolving files requires an external memory (TMG), not just a larger context window.
 TriArchitect provides this memory, proving that architecture complements intelligence rather than competing with it.

 ### 7.2 Economic Implications
-(Category 5: Industry-Specific Applications)

 The economic case for TriArchitect is compelling.
 Manual migration is estimated to cost \$1.50 per line of code (LOC) in developer time.
 TriArchitect operates at approximately \$0.06 per task (LLM token costs + compute).
 *   **Cost Reduction:** For a 100,000 LOC repository, manual migration would cost \$150,000.
 TriArchitect, with a 68% success rate, automates \$102,000 of that work for roughly \$100 in compute costs.
 *   **Opportunity Cost:** Beyond direct savings, the primary value is freeing senior engineers from "digital janitorship" (cleaning up imports) to focus on feature development.

 ### 7.3 The Future of Human-AI Collaboration

-(Category 7: AI and Human-AI Collaboration) TriArchitect signals a shift in the Human-AI interaction model from "Chatbot" to "Agent Manager."
+TriArchitect signals a shift in the Human-AI interaction model from "Chatbot" to "Agent Manager."
 *   **Current Model:** User types a prompt, reads code, pastes it, fixes errors.
 (High friction).
 *   **TriArchitect Model:** User defines the *Policy* (e.g., "Ban all usages of Log4j 1.x"), and the Agents act as an autonomous team to execute that policy.
 The human role shifts to *reviewing the TMG report* and handling the complex "Resulting" failures that usually require architectural decisions (e.g., "Should we rewrite this module or delete it?").
-*   **Vision:** We envision a future where 90% of software maintenance—dependency upgrades, lint fixes, pattern applications—is handled by autonomous agents sleeping in the CI/CD pipeline, waking up only to ask for permission to merge a PR.
+*   **Vision:** I envision a future where 90% of software maintenance—dependency upgrades, lint fixes, pattern applications—is handled by autonomous agents sleeping in the CI/CD pipeline, waking up only to ask for permission to merge a PR.

 ---

 ## 8. Broader Impact and Ethical Considerations

-(Category 6: Your Field and Society)

 ### 8.1 Responsibility & Safety
 Automated code generation introduces risks of "Supply Chain Hallucination," where an agent might inadvertently introduce a malicious package or a vulnerable pattern.
 TriArchitect’s **Validator** component acts as a safety buffer.
 By requiring successful compilation and test passage, we ensure that the AI cannot introduce code that breaks the build.
 However, semantic vulnerabilities (e.g., introducing a SQL injection) remain a risk.
 Future work must integrate security scanning (SAST) tools like SonarQube directly into the Validator loop.

 ### 8.2 Reproducibility and Equity
 Access to "Smart Migration" has historically been limited to tech giants with unlimited budgets.
-By proving that standard models (GPT-4) can be architected to perform like SOTA models (GPT-5) through the TMG, we democratize access to high-quality code maintenance.
+By proving that standard models (GPT-4) can be architected to perform like SOTA models (GPT-5) through the TMG, I democratize access to high-quality code maintenance.
 Small teams can now afford to keep their debt low.

 ### 8.3 Threats to Validity

 Every empirical study faces threats to validity.
-*   **Internal Validity:** Our reliance on existing test suites means our "Success Rate" is only as good as the tests.
+*   **Internal Validity:** My reliance on existing test suites means the "Success Rate" is only as good as the tests.
 If a project has weak tests, TriArchitect might produce broken code that "Passes."
-We mitigated this by selecting high-quality open-source projects with >80% coverage.
+I mitigated this by selecting high-quality open-source projects with >80% coverage.
-*   **External Validity:** Our benchmark focuses on Java 8 to 17.
-While the TMG is language-agnostic, we have not claimed performance on Python or C++ migration, where dynamic typing might make graph construction harder.
+*   **External Validity:** My benchmark focuses on Java 8 to 17.
+While the TMG is language-agnostic, I have not claimed performance on Python or C++ migration, where dynamic typing might make graph construction harder.
 *   **Construct Validity:** The "Hallucination Rate" metric relies on static analysis to detect non-existent method calls.
 Subtle semantic hallucinations (logic errors) might escape this metric.

 ---

 ## 9. Conclusion

 TriArchitect demonstrates that even in the age of GPT-5, **Architecture > Raw Intelligence** for systemic tasks.
-By formalizing migration state in the TMG and enforcing a strict Validator-Veto, we achieve a 68.4% success rate, surpassing both state-of-the-art models and established tools.
-We conclude that the future of software engineering lies not in bigger models, but in smarter agents that verify their own work.
+By formalizing migration state in the TMG and enforcing a strict Validator-Veto, I achieve a 68.4% success rate, surpassing both state-of-the-art models and established tools.
+I conclude that the future of software engineering lies not in bigger models, but in smarter agents that verify their own work.

 ---